Khawabi: Mamluk period

-Ottoman era
+Ottoman period

-During the Ottoman era (1516–1918), the Khawabi citadel became a center of the Nahiyah Havabi ("Sub-District of Khawabi.")
-It was originally part of the Sanjak of Tripoli, part of the larger Tripoli Eyalet.
-In 1563 Khawabi was separated to form the Sanjak of Jableh, along with several other subdistricts in the coastal mountain range.
+During the Ottoman period (1516–1918), the Khawabi citadel became a center of Khawabi Nahiya (Nahiye Havabi in Turkish; 'subdistrict of Khawabi').
+The Khawabi Nahiya was originally part of the Tripoli Sanjak, part of the larger Tripoli Eyalet.
+In 1563 Khawabi was administrativelty separated to form part of the Jableh Sanjak, along with several other subdistricts in the coastal mountain range.
 The Sha'ir family from Tripoli served as the governors of Khawabi in the 18th century after being driven out of Batroun.

-In 1831 the citadel and its nahiyah became one of the 13 subdistricts of the Sanjak of Latakia, then under the authority of the governors of Acre.
-In 1865 Khawabi was reassigned to the Sanjak of Marqab, part of the larger province of Tripoli.
+In 1831 the citadel and its nahiya became one of the 13 subdistricts of the Latakia Sanjak, then under the authority of the governors of Acre.
+In 1865 Khawabi was reassigned to the Marqab Sanjak, part of the larger province of Tripoli.
 The Ottomans constructed a mosque in 1892–93 named after Sultan Abdul Hamid II.
-The administrative region of Khawabi contained a mixture of religious sects according to the Ottoman census of 1878, with Alawites constituting 47% of the population which was 1,837, Ismaili Muslims made up 19% of the population, Greek Orthodox Christians 15%, Sunni Muslims 14% and Maronite Christians 5%.
+The administrative region of Khawabi contained a mixture of religious sects according to the Ottoman census of 1878.
+Alawites constituted 47% of its total population of 1,837, Isma'ilis 19%, Greek Orthodox Christians 15%, Sunni Muslims 14% and Maronite Christians 5%.
+The Sunni inhabitants of Khawabi's fortress village descend from the mainly Kurdish tribesmen settled there by Baybars or his 13th-century successors.
+By the early 20th century, towards the ends of Ottoman rule, the Sunni notables and aghas of Khawabi owned vast tracts of land inhabited by Alawite farming communities between Duraykish and Qadmus and the fortress village served as the nahiye headquarters.
+The French novelist Maurice Barrès, who visited in 1914, noted that the agricultural products of the nahiye flowed to Khawabi's market.